ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `vdaf_prep_error`.
 Otherwise, the value `out` is interpreted as follows.
 If this is the last round of the VDAF, then `out` is the aggregator's output share.
 Otherwise, `out` is the pair `(prep_state, prep_msg)`.

+#### Aggregation Job Validation {#aggregation-job-validation}

+During the aggregation job initialization ({{aggregation-leader-init}}) or continuation ({{aggregation-leader-continuation}}) phases, the Leader will receive an `AggregationJob` message from the Helper, which should be validated before the Leader can move to the next phase of the aggregation protocol.

+The Leader begins each round of continuation with an `AggregationJob` received from the Helper.
+It first validates that the `AggregationJob` is well-formed:

+* The Helper's `prepare_steps` MUST include exactly the same report IDs in the same order (by report ID) as either the `report_shares` in the Leader's `AggregationJobInitReq` (if this is the first round of continuation) or the `prepare_steps` in the Leader's `AggregationJob` (if this is a subsequent round).
+* The Helper MUST be on the same round as the Leader.
+That is, the Helper's `AggregationJob.round` MUST be 0 if this is the first round of continuation or MUST be equal the Leader's `AggregationJob.round` if this is a subsequent round).

+If either condition does not hold, the Leader should abandon further processing of the aggregation job.

 ### Aggregate Message Security